kartikeyamandhar/Flade/README.md

 ## What's Next

-- [] To replace OpenAI with HuggingFace and then push to host.
+- Mainly To replace OpenAI with HuggingFace and then push to host.

 **Currently Working On:**
 - [ ] Image extraction from PDFs